balancy/slack_bot/README.md

 - `SLACK_CLIENT_SECRET` - your slack app client secret
 - `HOST` - host of your app
 - `OPENAPI_API_KEY` - your openapi key
+are required environment variables

+AND
+- `OPENAI_TEMPERATURE` - temperature for the chatgpt model
+- `OPENAI_MODEL` - chatgpt model to use
+- `OPENAI_MAX_TOKENS` - max tokens for chatgpt response
+are optional environment variables

 3. Launch the app